-- (a) Railroad certification program submission.
-(1) A railroad's certification program submission must include a copy of its certification program and a request for approval. - (2) The request for approval can be in letter or narrative format. - (3) A railroad will receive approval or disapproval notices from FRA by email.

-(4) FRA may electronically store any materials required by this part.

-- (b) Organization of the certification program.
-Each certification program must be organized to present the required information in the six sections described in paragraphs (b)(1) through (6) of this section Each section of the certification program must begin with the name, title, telephone number, and email address of the person to be contacted concerning the matters addressed by that section.
-If a person is identified in a prior section, it is sufficient to merely repeat the person's name in a subsequent section. - (1) Section One of the certification program: General information and elections. (i) The first section of the certification program must contain the name of the railroad, the person to be contacted to discuss that section (including the person's name, title, telephone number, and email address), and a statement electing either to accept responsibility for training persons not previously certified as signal employees or to not accept this responsibility. - (ii) If a railroad elects not to provide certification training to persons not previously certified as signal employees, the railroad will be limited to recertifying signal employees initially certified by another railroad.
-A railroad may change its election by obtaining FRA approval of a material modification to its certification program in accordance with § 246.103(g). - (iii) If a railroad elects to accept responsibility for training persons not previously certified as signal employees, the railroad must submit information on how such persons will be trained but is not required to actually perform such training.
-A railroad that elects to accept
+- (a) Railroad's certification program submission.
+(1) A railroad's certification program submission must include a copy of the certification program and a request for approval. - (2) The request for approval can be in letter or narrative format. - (3) A railroad will receive approval or disapproval notices from FRA by email. - (4) FRA may electronically store any materials required by this part. - (b) Organization of the certification program.
+Each program must be organized to present the required information in paragraphs (b)(1) through (6) of this section.
+Each section must begin by giving the name, title, telephone number, and email address of the person to be contacted concerning the matters addressed by that section.
+If a person is identified in a prior section, it is sufficient to merely repeat the person's name in a subsequent section. - (1) Section 1 of the program: general information and elections. (i) The first section of the submission must contain the name of the railroad, the person to be contacted concerning the request

-- responsibility for the training of such persons may authorize another railroad or a non-railroad entity to provide the training.
-The electing railroad remains responsible for ensuring that the authorized training provider(s) adhere to the training program the railroad submits. - (iv) If a railroad elects to classify its certified signal employees into more than one occupational category or subcategory by class, task, location, or other suitable terminology, the railroad shall include the following in this section of its certification program: - (A) An up-to-date list and description of each occupational category or subcategory of certified signal employee; - (B) Å statement of the roles and responsibilities of each occupational category or subcategory of certified signal employee; and - (C) A detailed list of the safety-related tasks and subtasks performed by each category or subcategory of certified signal employee. - (2) Section Two of the certification program: Training previously certified signal employees.
-The second section of the certification program must contain information concerning the railroad's program for training previously certified signal employees, including all of the following information: - (i) As provided for in § 246.119(j), each railroad must have a program for the ongoing education of its certified signal employees to ensure that they maintain the necessary knowledge concerning all applicable Federal safety laws, regulations, and orders; knowledge concerning all applicable railroad signal system safety and operating rules; and knowledge concerning all applicable standards, procedures, and instructions for the installation, operation, testing, maintenance, troubleshooting, and repair of signal systems and related technology deployed on the railroad.
-The railroad must describe in this section of its certification program how it will ensure that its certified signal employees maintain the necessary knowledge and skills to safely discharge their responsibilities so as to comply with the standard set forth in § 246.119(i); - (ii) In accordance with § 246.119(h), the railroad must provide sufficient detail in the second section of its certification program to permit effective evaluation of the contents and scope of the railroad's training program on the signal systems and signal-related technology deployed on its territory.
-FRA anticipates that railroads will address, in this section of their certification programs, the frequency and duration of training sessions (including the interval between attendance at such training sessions), the training environment(s) that will be employed (e.g., classroom, computerbased training, use of film or slide presentations, or on-the-job training) and which aspects of the training program will be voluntary or mandatory;
+- (including the person's name, title, telephone number, and email address) and a statement electing either to accept responsibility for educating previously uncertified persons to be dispatchers or to not accept this responsibility. - (ii) If a railroad elects not to provide initial dispatcher training, the railroad will be limited to recertifying persons initially certified by another railroad.
+A railroad can change its election by obtaining FRA approval of a material modification to its program in accordance with § 245.103(g). - (iii) If a railroad elects to accept responsibility for training persons not previously certified as dispatchers, the railroad must submit information on how such persons will be trained, but is not required to actually perform such training.
+A railroad that elects to accept the responsibility for the training of such persons may authorize another railroad or a non-railroad entity to perform the actual training effort.
+The electing railroad remains responsible for ensuring that such other training providers adhere to the training program the railroad submits. - (2) Section 2 of the program: training persons previously certified.
+The second section of the submission must contain information concerning the railroad's program for training previously certified dispatchers, including all of the following information: - (i) As provided for in § 245.119(j), each railroad must have a program for the ongoing education of its dispatchers to ensure that they maintain the necessary knowledge concerning relevant Federal safety regulations, operating rules and practices, familiarity with physical characteristics of the territory, and the dispatching systems and technology.
+The railroad must describe in this section how it will ensure that its dispatchers remain knowledgeable concerning the safe discharge of their responsibilities so as to comply with the standard set forth in § 245.119(j); - (ii) In accordance with the requirements in § 245.119(h), this section must contain sufficient detail to permit effective evaluation of the railroad's training program in terms of the subject matters covered, the frequency and duration of the training sessions (including the interval between attendance at such trainings), the training environment employed (for example, use of classroom, use of computer-based training, use of film or slide presentations, and use of on-the-job training), and which aspects of the program are voluntary or mandatory;

-(iii) How the training will address a certified signal employee's loss of retained knowledge over time; and
+(iii) How the training will address a certified dispatcher's loss of retention of knowledge over time;